hardin47/website/Math158/Notes/04b-build.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-4. What happens to the model if we add in another quantitative variable, the mother's age `mage`?
+4. What happens to the model if another quantitative variable, the mother's age `mage`, is added?

 ```r